melfm/notes/docs/machine_learning/neural_nets/mlp.md

 # Backpropagation
 The idea is to get error derivatives w.r.t. hidden neuron activities.
 Each hidden activity can affect many output units and can therefore have many separate effects on the error.
 These effects must be combined.
 Once we have the error derivatives for the hidden activities, its easy to get the error derivatives for the weights going into a hidden unit.
-First we definee our error, we differentiate that and this tells us how the error changes as we change the activity of the output unit.
+First we define our error, we differentiate that and this tells us how the error changes as we change the activity of the output unit.
 So once we have the error derivative w.r.t. output of the hidden unit, we then want to use all the derivatives in the output layer to compute the same quantity in the hidden layer that comes before.
 The core of backpropagation is taking error derivatives in one layer, and from them computing the error derivatives that come before that.

 # Softmax Regressions